German Foreign Minister Maas slams 'massive' attacks on Israel | DW | 20.05.2021

 The German Foreign Minister has said Israel has the right to defend itself against "this massive and unacceptable attack."
 He is visiting Israel and calling for a ceasefire.

-German Foreign Minister Heiko Maas said that Israel has the right to defend itself against "this massive and unacceptable attack," as he arrived in Israel on Thursday.
+German Foreign Minister Heiko Maas said that Israel has the right to defend itself against "massive and unacceptable attacks," as he arrived in Israel on Thursday.

 Maas stressed that Germany's solidarity "is not limited to words."